Pilot Study of the Effect of Purple Rice on Glucose Tolerance, Serum Lipids and Inflammation

 |Study Start Date :||September 2012|

 Experimental: Purple Rice

 Twice a day given purple rice with 5mg of resveratrol.

-Incorporate one cup of purple or brown rice with resveratrol into dishes to be consumed at lunch and dinner each day for 4 weeks (equivalent of 4 ounces of uncooked rice/day).
+Incorporate one cup of purple rice into dishes to be consumed at lunch and dinner each day for 4 weeks (equivalent of 4 ounces of uncooked rice/day).

 Plain Purple rice given twice a day

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01720511
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01720511

 |United States, Louisiana|